karlotness/adrt/joss/paper.md

 This package, `adrt`, aims to facilitate numerical experimentation with the ADRT by providing production-ready implementations of the ADRT algorithm and related transforms.
-We expect it to be useful several broad respects: in scientific computing applications, in studying the properties of the ADRT, and in preparing new specialized software implementations.
+We expect it to be useful in several broad respects: in scientific computing applications, in studying the properties of the ADRT, and in preparing new specialized software implementations.